MicrosoftDocs/winrt-api/windows.ui.uiautomation/automationtextrange.md

 ## -remarks

-Client applications can use the IUIAutomationTextRange interface to select, compare, and retrieve embedded objects from the text span.
-The interface uses two endpoints to delimit where the text span starts and ends.
+Client applications can use this object to select, compare, and retrieve embedded objects from the text span.
+Two endpoints are exposed that delimit where the text span starts and ends.
 Disjoint spans of text are represented by an [IUIAutomationTextRangeArray](/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomationtextrangearray) interface.

 ## -see-also